AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 <!-- markdown-link-check-enable -->

 :::info
 Depending on the size of your program, you may not have sufficient credits to deploy your program if you are using an account funded with only one faucet transaction.
-If that's the case, you can still interact with a program already deployed to the testnet.
+If that's the case, you can still interact with a program already deployed to the Testnet.
 :::

 ## 5. Execute a transaction